tdignan87/QuizMania/README.md

 ### Project Goals
 The projects goal is to create a simple to use game, which can be used on any device and can be enjoyed by adults and children.
 The website needs to be simple with easy functionality and appealing enough to encourage users to stay and play the quiz game.

+### User Goals
+* A website that allows us to test our general knowledge by playing the trivia game.
+* Visual interaction of my progress would be good.
+* Ability to view scores to see how i have performed against other family members.
+* A variety of different questions each time i play the trivia game.

 ### User Stories
 ##### User 1:
 As a user i want to be able to use this page to play this game easily.
 The ideal scenario would be a game that you dont need to download from any app store and you can play directly from the browser on any device.